Schools with an Exceptional Healthcare Business Faculty

 The School of Business at Simmons University has been focused on the development of women’s leadership since 1973.
 Simmons graduate business programs are now coed and focused on providing all students the practical tools needed for leadership roles in the private sector, in healthcare organizations, in nonprofits and government agencies, and as entrepreneurs.
 Accredited by the Association to Advance Collegiate Schools of Business (AACSB), the institution is guided by the principle of effective, ethical management.
 Simmons University is a small institution of higher learning in the heart of Boston, where students enjoy an intimate educational experience with a student-faculty ratio of 12:1.
 Most graduate programs are also offered online.

-Robert Coulam, PhD – Simmons UniversityDr.
-Robert Coulam is a professor at the Center for Health Policy Research in the Simmons University School of Management.
-He teaches courses on the health system, health policy, business, government, health law and ethics, and the global economy.
+Robert Coulam, PhD (Professor Emeritus) – Simmons UniversityDr.
+Robert Coulam was a professor at the Center for Health Policy Research in the Simmons University School of Management.
+He has taught courses on the health system, health policy, business, government, health law and ethics, and the global economy.
 At Simmons, his primary responsibilities are to lead the healthcare MBA program’s research activities and funding, as well as to lead courses in health policy, the health system, and health law.